Since the outbreak began in the UK, ACEVO has been working in partnership with other membership and infrastructure bodies to represent your interests.

 The Fundraising Regulator has published guidance to support charitable organisations return to fundraising activities in line with social distancing requirements, as lockdown restrictions are eased across the UK:

-If there is any issue not covered here that you would like ACEVO to raise with any of the sector’s regulatory bodies or Companies House, please get in touch with our head of policy, Kristiana Wrixon.
+If there is any issue not covered here that you would like ACEVO to raise with any of the sector’s regulatory bodies, please get in touch with our head of policy, Kristiana Wrixon.
 Members can also access bespoke advice through ACEVO’s governance advice line, and advice can also be found on the Small Charities Coalition website.

 More insightful content: